 One of the biggest detractors of the Warrens is neurologist Steven Novella, president of the all-too-appropriately named New England Skeptical Society.
 He has spoken out against Ed and Lorraine for years, saying that they are nothing more than very good storytellers.

 Ultimately it’s impossible to know for certain.
 If the Warrens speak the truth, they’ve seen some incredible and frightening things and they’ve relayed some amazing stories.
-Ed and Lorraine’s case fils certainly make you wonder what is actually possible in the world.
+Ed and Lorraine’s case files certainly make you wonder what is actually possible in the world.
 Whether or not their stories are factual almost doesn’t matter on the entertainment spectrum.
-But there are also families (the people behind the Annabelle case, for instance) who feel that the Warrens were not always honest with them and some who still have doubt as to whether or not anything supernatural ever occurred.
+But there are also families (the people behind the Annabelle case, for instance) who feel that the Warrens were not always honest with them and some who still have doubt as to whether or not anything supernatural ever occurred in their homes.
 We may never know one way or the other, but Ed and Lorraine have always been a strong subject of debate in the paranormal field.
 It’s doubtful that will change anytime soon.
+And its unlikely that we’ll ever have an entirely definitive answer as to whether or not Ed and Lorraine Warren were frauds.